pedroinfo/UploadFile/README.md

 - Upload of files using a progress bar

-- Upload of files using a Desktop Application (Windows Forms). ~~I hate stored procedures in general~~, but sometimes we need use.
+- Upload of files using a Desktop Application with StoredProcedures(Windows Forms). ~~I hate stored procedures in general~~, but sometimes we need use.

 - Store Files using LiteDB :)